Ambo2/data-analysis-and-visualization-react-component/README.md

 A sample analyzer component that squares all numeric data items.
 See the implementation in [`ParableAnalyzer.jsx`](./src/ParableAnalyzer.jsx).

-Another approach could involve returning points for a parabolic regression.
+Another approach could involve returning points for a parabolic regression (would be better).
 But not in this simple example.

 #### D3LinePlot